TimeToogo/RapidRoute/README.md

 ```

-Here are some examples of how this set up should handle the incomming request:
+Here are some examples of how this set up should handle the incoming request:

 | Request        | Dispatched Handler                             |
 |----------------|------------------------------------------------|